 The Google Play Store can turn into quite a problematic service at times.
 While it remains our window to millions of apps, many of which we love, it’s also often a frustrating experience when it decides to stop working for no apparent reason.
-There’s the Play Store Error 910, or the ‘download pending’ error, for example – is one that’s much more common amongst users than we’d like it to be.
+There’s the Play Store Error 910, or the download pending error, for example – is one that’s much more common amongst users than we’d like it to be.
 Apps install don’t complete, and we get either an always downloading progress bar, or simply a ‘download pending’ error.
-With no native alternate built into Android, we’re left with no option but to somehow troubleshoot and hope it’s back up and running again.
+With no native alternate built into Android, we’re left with no option but to somehow troubleshoot this Play Store download pending error, and hope the Play Store back up and running again.

 The download pending error occurs when you initiate a download on the Play Store, and but it does not complete.
 Instead, you see this error with an option to cancel the download.
 Of course, this is better than having the entire Play Store disappears off your phone (you can restore google play store using this guide, though).
 Anyway, here are the common fixes to the notorious Play Store download pending error .